 The KIT membership contains:

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Royal Tropical Institute (KIT)!
+Some of these might help you to study for a Master at Royal Tropical Institute (KIT)!